Give 'em the axe where? Right in the neck, the neck, the neck. Right in the neck. Right in the neck, Who?"

 But Franz defined the lunch with this classic: “No invitations.
 That means no jerks (Ok, maybe he used another word).
 Just good guys inviting good guys."

 We always have a “Speaker.”
-Last year it was Mike White.
+This year it’ll be Mike White.

 Ours is a friendship held together over all these years--not through our triumphs, but through the rehashing of our failures.
 For that's where the laughs are.
 In the screw ups.
 In the errors in judgment; in the vain attempts to be more than we thought we were.

 Had we been suave.
 Had we succeeded each time--in class--on the field--with girls--we'd have nothing to talk about.

 When the sentence begins with "How 'bout the time......."
 I can guarantee you it has nothing to do with a personal triumph.
 Mostly it has to do with some humiliating failure which the PCer's would consider a lowering of self esteem--and which we consider too funny for words.
 It is good that we are off by ourselves.
 For the world would never approve of our past shenanigans.
 It certainly wouldn't approve of the way we laugh about them now.
 We were not nice boys.
 On the other hand, we were just that--boys.
 Doing things that boys do, and grown men can look back upon and laugh at.
 Maybe it's a guy thing.
 My kids don't believe me, but no truer words were ever spoken than when we tell them at their moment of failure, "Don't worry.
 We'll laugh about this later."
 If only they knew that it's not succeeding that matters.
 Giving it the "Old College Try" does.
 Go Bears.
 “GIVE ‘EM THE AXE! “